Pittsburgh Folk Festival: 1960s

 In 1962, Robert Morris Junior College took over sponsorship of the festival.

 The tenth annual festival included "a French show and French booths" for the first time.
 The event was held again at the Syria Mosque in May of 1966.

-By 1967, the festival had grown so large that it was moved to Pittsburg's Civic Arena.
+By 1967, the festival had grown so large that it was moved to Pittsburgh’s Civic Arena.

 1970

 In 1976, which was both the twentieth anniversary of the Pittsburgh Folk Festival and the year in which the United States Bicentennial was celebrated, newspapers across the country reported that Pittsburgh's annual multicultural event had become one of its nation's largest outdoor festivals.
 Festival operators received $22,000 in state funds via the Allegheny County Bicentennial Commission that year to add two days to the event's schedule and provide free admission to students and senior citizens.

 More than thirty thousand people were expected to attend the festival in 1977.